Greenland - probably the best place to see Northern lights

-Watch the breathtaking Northern Lights of Greenland in this movie.
+Watch the breathtaking Northern Lights Video from Greenland

 The scientific explanation for the northern lights is that the electrically charged particles of the sun collide with molecules and atoms in the Earth's atmosphere at an altitude of approx. 100 kilometres.
 This collision results in an incredible phenomenon where 'curtains' of all colours flicker across the sky.
 Yellow, green, red, white – the colour of the curtains depend on your location.
 Regardless, the sight is spectacular.